What is Natural Wine?

 Often we heard people saying that: "Natural Wine taste different!", while the focus should be on "Why market wine taste all the same?".

-We look from wines that are expressive rather than correct, we look for wines that taste alive!
+We look for wines that are expressive rather than correct, we look for wines that taste alive!

 - Organic or Biodynamic Farming